followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseWidget/1 Configuration/onFileSaving.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the **fileSaving** event.
-Executed before a file with exported data is saved on the user's local storage.
+A function that is executed before a file with exported widget is saved to the user's local storage.
 <!--/shortDescription-->

 <!--fullDescription-->